iwijetunge/bamazon/README.md

 The application will take in orders from customers and deplete stock from the store's inventory.

+If the quantity on hand is equal or greater than the requested qhantity, then the order is fulfiled and the quantity on hand is updated.

+If the customer requestes a quantity more than what is on hand, the customer is notified and the database is not updated.

 The "console.table"  npm package was used to display the tables in a more readable format.